 Many of the best practices described in the following chapters are environmental.
-That is, they seek to alter physical, economic, and social environments, which may be focused on entire populations or a sub-population.
+That is, they seek to alter physical, economic, and social environments, which may be focused on entire populations or a subpopulation.
 The main mechanisms for environmental change include state laws and local ordinances and their enforcement, institutional policies, and changing norms.
 In contrast, individual-level approaches include programs designed to impart knowledge, change attitudes and beliefs, or teach skills to youth and adults.
-Individual-level best practices for prevention, treatment, and recovery are discussed in the 2016 Surgeon General's Report, as well as environmental-level best practices (SAMHSA, 2016).
 The State Reports also describe many of the individual-level programs being used in each state.